Islandora-Collaboration-Group/icg_csv_import/README.md

 * A hashtag as the **first character** in any value/cell identifies that value as a comment.
 A hashtag ion any other character position is simply interpreted as part of the data.
 * A hashtag as the **first character of the first cell in a row** identifies the entire row as a comment.

-Comments in the CSV data are read and recorded during processing, but they are otherwise ignored.
+Comments in the CSV data are read and recorded in an output file during processing, but they are otherwise ignored.

-In our example, the introduction of "# Import Index" column, and the hashtag as the first character in the first cell of the headers row effectively renders all of the header cells as comments.
+In our example, the introduction of the "# Import Index" column, and the hashtag as the first character in the first cell of the headers row effectively renders all of the header cells as comments.
 This is as it should be, because we don't want the system to import the headers!

 #### XPaths and Keys